Ryhau/Elobuddy/README.md

+#JUST SOME AMATEUR THINGS

 # Elobuddy
-AddOns for Elobuddy by Ryhau
+AddOns for Elobuddy by twisteddebian

 # SoloBundle [WIP]
 This will contain scripts for all Champions.